FamilySearch/GEDCOM/specification/gedcom.md

 A globally-unique identifier of the superstructure, to be preserved across edits.
 If a globally-unique identifier for the record already exists, it should be used without modification, not even whitespace or letter case normalization.
-New globally unique identifiers should be created and formatted as described in [IETF RFC 4122](https://tools.ietf.org/html/rfc4122).
+New globally unique identifiers should be created and formatted as described in [RFC 4122](https://www.rfc-editor.org/info/rfc4122).

 This is metadata about the structure itself, not data about its subject.
 Multiple structures describing different aspects of the same subject would have different `UID` values.